fmaguire/mag_sim_paper/manuscript.md

 In general, there are 3 main limitations to this study: the drawbacks of metagenome simulation, the use of a single metagenome, and not evaluating the utility of multiple metagenomic replicates in recovery of these elements.
 Metagenome simulation is unlikely to perfectly emulate all the noise and biases present in real metagenomic sequencing results.
-However, without a clear known ground truth and in the absence of an MGE/AMR-focused mock metagenomes, simulation represents the most powerful technique for evaluation of bioinformatic analyses.
+However, assessment with real metagenomic data is even more problematic due to the its lack of a clear known ground truth so in the absence of an MGE/AMR-focused mock metagenomes, simulation represents the most powerful technique for evaluation of bioinformatic analyses.
 This is why it has been widely adopted in thorough benchmarking experiments such as the CAMI challenges [@doi:10.1093/gigascience/giy069;@doi:10.1186/s40168-019-0633-6].
 In terms of multiple replicates, while there are indications this approach may improve binning of MGEs [@doi:10.1126/sciadv.aax5727], most typical public-health and research MAG studies don't currently utilise this kind of approach.
 Finally, a single simulated metagenome was used in order to keep the binning performance of MGEs as clear as possible.